Book Themed Wedding Details for a Winter Wedding

 Most of you know about the bee charms that many blogger bees pass along—well, the whole thing completely slipped my mind so I didn’t get that “something borrowed” in my bouquet.
 But my mom found a little bee pin at the last minute and added it.
 You can see it in the bottom flower in the picture above!

 Oh baby.
 These things were a pain to make (not shocking) but turned out just so cool.
-We had a slight travel theme going on—nothing too big as I didn’t want a full on theme—but my mom found these little suitcases on a blog and I knew we had to do it.
-It involved a lot of paper, a Sizzix machine, mini-brads, and a sticker maker.
-We lined them up and when you picked up your suitcase, you opened it up to reveal your table number.
+We had a few travel themed wedding details going on in addition to our book themed wedding details—nothing too big as I didn’t want a full on theme—but my mom found these little suitcases on a blog and I knew we had to do it.
+It involved a lot of paper, a Sizzix machine, mini brads, and a sticker maker.
+We lined them up, and when you picked up your suitcase, you opened it up to reveal your table number.

 My SIL had some vintage suitcases we set as backdrops.
 I wish I’d gotten a photo of these at night, before people picked them up, but it was definitely one of my favorite little details.